GHC Women's Championship

 The Global Honored Crown (GHC) Women's Championship (GHC女子王座, GHC Joshi Ōza) is a women's professional wrestling world championship created and promoted by the Japanese promotion Pro Wrestling Noah.
+Mirai is the current champion, in her first reign.
+She won the title by defeating Great Sakuya at Noah Wrestle Magic on June 15, 2026 in Tokyo, Japan.

 Title history

 The championship was announced on October 28, 2024, and is currently contested exclusively among female wrestlers from the Japanese independent circuit, subsequently from outside of Noah and primarily of Dream Star Fighting Marigold, Marvelous That's Women Pro Wrestling or some many other pro wrestling promotions, since Noah lack of a proper women's division.
-The inaugural champion was determined at Monday Magic Vol. 3 on November 11, 2024, in a 10-woman battle royal that was won by Kouki Amarei.
+The inaugural champion was determined at Pro Wrestling NOAH: Monday Magic Vol. 3 on November 11, 2024, in a 10-woman battle royal that was won by Kouki Amarei.